Monoidal categories, representation gap and cryptography: Introduction

 Moreover, in \autoref{S:Cells} we will discuss so-called $H$-cells, how they control the representation theory of the monoids and how large cells resist against linear attacks.

 Another way cells help to determine whether a given monoid could resist linear attacks is that they give rise to what we call the \emph{semisimple representation gap}, which measures the normalized size of the cells.
-This numerical value is not as fine as the representation gap or the faithfulness, but easier to compute and agrees in the semisimple situation with the representation gap.
+This numerical value is not as fine as the representation gap or the faithfulness, but easier to compute and agrees with the representation gap in the semisimple situation.

-The representation gap, the semisimple representation gap and the faithfulness seem to be good first tests for determining whether a given monoid resist linear attacks.
+The representation gap, the semisimple representation gap and the faithfulness seem to be good first tests for determining whether a given monoid resists linear attacks.
 Throughout the text we list a few additional properties, partially motivated by cell theory, that may be useful for cryptographical applications.